DARPA-ASKEM/terarium-docs/docs/config-and-intervention/optimize-intervention-policy.md

 ### Optimal intervention policy is out of bounds
-Try the following
+Try the following:
 - Expand the bounds for your intervention policy
 - Use a different initial guess for the interventions.

 ### Optimaization not satisfying set constraints
 The other issue one could encounter is the following message:
 `lowest_optimization_result: message: Did not converge to a solution satisfying the constraints.
-See `maxcv` for magnitude of violation.` This message means that the optimizer did not find a feasible solution withing the set bounds for the interventions or the risk bound is too strict to staisfy or ran out of resources (stopped too early).
+See maxcv for magnitude of violation.` This message means that the optimizer did not find a feasible solution within the set bounds for the interventions or the risk bound is too strict to staisfy or the optimizer ran out of resources (stopped too early).
 Try the following:
 - Check if the threshold value is appropriate for given problem
 - Use a different initial guess for the interventions